Breaking waves: Coast Guard surfmen drive to close gender gap

 Recent studies to discover why the service recruits and retains women at a lower rate than men have indicated that berthing restrictions on board ships or at stations create barriers to advancement.
 Decades ago, legacy cutters and facilities were designed to only house men.
 The 21st century Coast Guard is building and designing ships mindful that women may comprise 50% of the crew.
 Going forward, more facility improvements like these will promote gender parity.

 Failure on a rescue boat is not an option.
-Petty Officer 2nd Class Kelsi Dozier, Surfman #561 from Coast Guard Station Yaquina Bay in Oregon, agrees - gender is arbitrary in a lifesaving situation.
+Petty Officer 2nd Class Kelsi Dozier, Surfman #561 from Coast Guard Station Yaquina Bay agrees — gender is arbitrary in a lifesaving situation.

 “I became a surfman because I want to help people on their worst days in the worst conditions,” Dozier said.